TonyPhipps/SIEM/Identification.md

 - Which Event IDs can be filtered out, having no value to the investigation?

 #### Security
-Review any of these Event IDs
+Note any of these Event IDs
 - 1102 events present (log cleared)

 #### System